damianhakert/damianhakert.github.io/source/getting-help/index.md

 ## Reproducible Bugs
 * [The issue tracker](https://gitlab.com/gitlab-org/gitlab-ce/issues) lists errors and bugs people are experiencing.
 Please read the [contributing guidelines](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md#issue-tracker) before posting on the issue tracker.

+## Security
+* Our [responsible disclosure page](https://about.gitlab.com/disclosure/) describes how to contact GitLab to report security vulnerabilities and other security information.